 Allowances for impairment losses have been calculated for amortised cost assets, applying the expected credit losses model.
-Changes in loss allowances (including balances outstanding at the date of derecognition of an asset) are debited/credited to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
+Changes in loss allowances (including balances outstanding at the date of derecognition of an asset) are debited / credited to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
 During 2018/19 the credit losses recognised related only to receivables (debtors) and was based on a lifetime basis.

-Estimated maximum exposure to default and uncollectability £'000 Historical experience of non- payment adjusted for market conditions at 31 March 2019 % Amount at 31 March 2019 £'000
+Historical experience of nonpayment adjusted for market Estimated maximum Amount at conditions at exposure to default and 31 March 2019 31 March 2019 uncollectability £'000 £'000 % 117,686 0% 881 39.143 2.25%

-- 0% 117,686

-881 2.25% 39,143